 It’s a very challenging and enjoyable learning process.
 Once you catch your first “green wave”, that’s it, you’re hooked!
 Knowing the learning curve helps you prepare your attitude and expectations towards your surfing.
-Contrarily to snowboarding, for example, there’s no moment at the 3rd day where you think “Ok, I got this” and then very rarely fall again.
+Contrarily to snowboarding, for example, there’s no moment on the 3rd day where you think “Ok, I got this” and then very rarely fall again.
 In surfing, you will wipe-out for years.

-The Importance of Surf board – In any sport, having the right equipment helps you perform.
+The Importance of Surfboard – In any sport, having the right equipment helps you perform.
 But surfing is different.
 It can make the difference between surfing 20 waves or 0 waves in your session.

 We strongly recommend you to ask for advice in a locally owned surf shop.
 It’s not just important for the economy; it’s also the best way to get advice from people who know what they are talking about:

-If you want to know if a spot is good for your level, you must not only look up the spot info, but also the daily wave conditions.
+If you want to know if a spot is good for your level, you must not only look up the spot info but also the daily wave conditions.
 There are many surf websites and forums loaded with information on surf spots.
-Some sites professionals have written it and their info is usually very accurate.
+Some site professionals have written it and their info is usually very accurate.
 They tell you what type of board you need, adequate surf level, tide, swell, bottom, etc.